 Being a small city, Hastings does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Hastings with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.46% of adults in Hastings have a bachelor's degree or advanced degree.
+The citizens of Hastings are slightly less educated than the national average of 21.84% for the average city or town: 15.46% of adults in Hastings have a bachelor's degree or advanced degree

 The per capita income in Hastings in 2010 was $22,719, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $90,876 for a family of four.
 However, Hastings contains both very wealthy and poor people as well.